SparkVA/spark-docs/docs/pilot-handbook/admin-policies/flights-and-activity.md

 !!! warning "New Hire Notice"

-    Pilots are required to complete one flight within fourteen (14) days of receiving their Welcome Email.
-If a pilot fails to complete a flight, and does not contact the staff or is a member of our Discord server, their account will be subject to retirement.
+    New Members __**shall**__ complete one flight within fourteen (14) days of account activation.
+If a pilot fails to complete a flight, and does not contact staff, their account will be subject to deletion.

 ### Leave of Absensce
-Pilots who wish to take a Leave of Absence can take up to six months (180 Days) leave at one time.
-Pilots are allows to take this leave once every year if they desire.
-Pilots wishing to do so must contact a member of the Executive Staff via email with the amount of time they wish to take.
+Members who wish to take a Leave of Absence can take up to six months (180 Days) leave at one time.
+Members are allowed to take this leave once every year if they desire.
+Members wishing to do so must contact a member of the Executive Staff via email (staff@flyspark.org) with the amount of time they wish to take.

-Please note that if you sign into your Pilot Account, it will be considered that you wish to end your leave and will be restored to Active Status.
+Please note that if you complete a flight on our system, unless prior communication is established otherwise, your account will automatically get moved to Active status.

 ### Data Retension
-**In accordance with EU's GDPR, Spark will delete accounts who have been inactive for 6 months or more, unless a written request for us to keep the account was sent by the owner of that account.**
+In accordance with EU's GDPR, Spark considers accounts “inactive” when the following conditions are met after 180 days: (1) have not filed a PIREP.
+(2) Have not logged into the website.

+**Unless a written request has been received to keep the account.
+Spark will, at any time, delete inactive accounts without notice.**

 If you find that your account has been Suspended before the 6 month deadline, contact the executive team to re-activate your account.